 Vegan cheese dip are made of 5 wholesome ingredients:

 - Spices – garlic powder, smoked paprika and salt.
-That is the best combo to enhance the cheese flavor of this vegan queso sauce
+That is the best combo to enhance the cheese flavor of this vegan queso sauce.

-- Vegetable stock – low sodium is the best to avoid a too salty sauce
+- Vegetable stock – low sodium is the best to avoid a too salty sauce.

-- Lemon juice, to add a little tangy flavor to the sauce
+- Lemon juice, to add a little tangy flavor to the sauce.

 How to make a creamy smooth nacho sauce?

 First, make sure you soak the nuts for the recommended time.
 They won’t be soft if you soak the nuts for a shorter time.
-Consequently, you will end up with a grainy sauce.
+Therefore, you will end up with a grainy sauce.
 Next, use a blender not a food processor.
-Blender are more powerful to crush soaked nuts into a puree.
+Blenders are more powerful to crush soaked nuts into a puree.
 You must blend on high speed and for at least 2 minutes, by intervals of 30-45 seconds, to avoid a grainy texture.

-What to serve with your keto vegan cheese dip ?
+What to serve with your keto vegan cheese dip?